 - 11.1 NV does not tolerate any form of harassment, discrimination or bullying in grassroots netball.
 NV has in place polices and codes, in particular the NAMPP that will address instances of harassment, discrimination or bullying.
-In the event an issue or complaint occurs the NV LGBT+ support group should be contacted for guidance. - 11.2 The NAMPP states it will not tolerate any unlawful discrimination, bullying or sexual harassment against a person who identifies as transgender or transsexual, or who is thought to be transgender or transsexual.
-Descriptions of some of the types of behaviour that could be regarded as discrimination, sexual harassment or bullying are provided in clause 8 of the NAMPP. - 11.3 If any person feels they are being sexually harassed, bullied or discriminated against by another person or organisation bound by this Policy, they can make a complaint in accordance with clause 14 of the NAMPP.
+In the event an issue or complaint occurs the NV LGBT+ support group should be contacted for guidance. - 11.2 The NAMPP states a Relevant Person or Relevant Organisation commits a breach in this Policy when they, either alone or in conjunction with another or others, engage in abuse, bullying, harassment, sexual misconduct, unlawful discrimination, victimisation or vilification.
+Appendix 1 in the NAMPP sets out examples of what may constitute Prohibited Conduct under the Policy and section 5.1.5 specifically relates to sexual orientation, gender identity or intersex status. - 11.3 If any person feels they are being sexually harassed, bullied or discriminated against, victimised or vilified by another person or organisation bound by this Policy, they can make a complaint in accordance with the Netball Australia, Netball Integrity Policy Framework, Conduct & Disciplinary Policy.